Yashhh08/Practice-Assignments/README.md

 <!--This section features React projects that demonstrate my proficiency in building dynamic and responsive user interfaces.-->

-[React Project 1](React/filmpire): Movie application is a web application where users can explore movies within specific categories and genres.
+[Filmpire](React/filmpire): Movie application is a web application where users can explore movies within specific categories and genres.
 This application provides a visually appealing UI that enhances the user experience.
 Users can view trailers for upcoming films and access information about the cast, synopsis and more.
 The backend API for the application is sourced from the OMDb API, which provides reliable and extensive movie data.
 <!--- [React Project 2](./react/project2): Description of the project and its purpose.-->

 <!-- Add more React projects as needed -->